| | | | | | |

 • The top unzipped to give her easy access to the entire bag quickly.
 But she also had front zippers if she needed to access things deeper in her bag.

-• The bag builds up the back instead of out like mine.
+• The bag builds up the back instead of out.
 This is great for weight distribution over long distances.

 • She had a lid pocket, side pockets, and pockets on the hip belt.
 That hip belt was padded and offered a lot of structure and support.
 It came with its own fitted rain cover.